Spencer Torkelson Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The 8.1 strikeouts per nine innings put together by the Guardians pitching staff ranks 26th in MLB.
+- The 8.1 strikeouts per nine innings compiled by the Guardians pitching staff ranks 26th in the league.

-- The Guardians' 3.80 team ERA ranks fourth across all league pitching staffs.
+- The Guardians' 3.78 team ERA ranks fourth among all MLB pitching staffs.

-- Williams (1-3) gets the starting nod for the Guardians in his 11th start of the season.
-He has a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.
+- Bibee goes for his 10th win when he gets the start for the Guardians, his 20th of the season.
+He is 9-2 with a 2.90 ERA and 106 strikeouts in 108 2/3 innings pitched.

-- The right-hander's most recent time out came on Saturday against the Tampa Bay Rays, when he went five innings, surrendering one earned run while giving up five hits.
+- His most recent time out was on Sunday against the Tampa Bay Rays, when the right-hander threw seven innings, surrendering two earned runs while giving up seven hits.

-- The 24-year-old has an ERA of 2.80, with 9.7 strikeouts per nine innings, in 10 games this season.
-Opponents have a .215 batting average against him.
+- The 24-year-old has an ERA of 2.90, with 8.8 strikeouts per nine innings, in 19 games this season.
+Opposing hitters have a .235 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.